Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Related Work

 In the context of visualization research, automated methods to assist humans in making decisions with data have long been practiced.
 While a large body of work has focused on developing visual analytics systems~\cite{Saffo2024DesignSpaceOfIA}, relatively fewer studies have investigated how visualizations affect human-AI collaboration.
-Among these studies, Yang et al.~\cite{yang2020visual} explored how visual explanations can foster appropriate trust in AI systems; Morrison et al.~\cite{morrison2023evaluating} investigated how different human explanation strategies might impact users' reliance on AI in visual decision-making; Gaba et al.\cite{Gaba2024ModelUnFairPeopleCareOrNot}, Wang et al.\cite{wang2022extending} , and Wall et al.~\cite{wall2024trustjunk} each focused on how interface design influences users' perceptions of model bias and performance, highlighting the powerful role of visual presentation in shaping trust on AI systems.
-Recently, Ha et al.~\cite{ha2024guided} found that in AI-guided visual analytics systems, users were more inclined to accept suggestions when completing a more difficult task despite the AI's lower suggestion accuracy.
-Zhao et al.~\cite{zhao2023evaluating} and Reyes et al.~\cite{reyes2025trusting} both investigated how visualizing uncertainty in model outputs influences reliance and trust.
+Among these studies, Yang \etal~\cite{yang2020visual} explored how visual explanations can foster appropriate trust in AI systems; Morrison \etal~\cite{morrison2023evaluating} investigated how different human explanation strategies might impact users' reliance on AI in visual decision-making; Gaba \etal~\cite{Gaba2024ModelUnFairPeopleCareOrNot}, Wang \etal~\cite{wang2022extending}, and Wall \etal~\cite{wall2024trustjunk} each focused on how interface design influences users' perceptions of model bias and performance, highlighting the powerful role of visual presentation in shaping trust in AI systems.
+Recently, Ha \etal~\cite{ha2024guided} found that in AI-guided visual analytics systems, users were more inclined to accept suggestions when completing a more difficult task despite the AI's lower suggestion accuracy.
+Zhao \etal~\cite{zhao2023evaluating} and Reyes \etal~\cite{reyes2025trusting} both investigated how visualizing uncertainty in model outputs influences reliance and trust.
 Taken together, these studies underscore that visual presentation profoundly influences how users evaluate AI suggestions, rely on them, and ultimately make decisions.

 Unlike all these existing works, which evaluate desktop-based human-AI collaboration, our study contributes an initial empirical investigation of the impact of AR visualizations on human-AI collaboration in spatial decision-making tasks.
-The differences extend beyond display technique (2D monitor vs. AR) to the task environment (desktop vs. physical environment) and to cognitive processes (e.g., general vs. spatial cognition), opening new questions that merit dedicated study.
+The differences extend beyond display technique (2D monitor vs. 3D AR) to the task environment (desktop vs. physical environment) and to cognitive processes (non-spatial vs. spatial cognition), opening new questions that merit dedicated study.